shevious/DeepFake_FaceSwap/README.md

 This is a code repository for GradientCrescent's tutorial on the generation of a simple DeepFake, known as a Face-Swap.
 Based on Ovalery16's implementation of Shaoanlu's original DeepFake FaceSwap-GAN project, we've optimized the code into stand-alone modules for Google Colaboratory, aiming for maximum intutiveness, user-friendliness, and overall computational speed.

-Detailed tutorial, "Deepfaking Nicolas Cage into the MCU using Autoencoders: An Implementation in Keras and Tensorflow", available on [GradientCrescent](https://medium.com/gradientcrescent/deepfaking-nicolas-cage-into-the-mcu-using-autoencoders-an-implementation-in-keras-and-tensorflow-ab47792a042f).
+Detailed tutorial, "Into the Cageverse — Deepfaking with Autoencoders: An Implementation in Keras and Tensorflow", available on [GradientCrescent](https://medium.com/gradientcrescent/deepfaking-nicolas-cage-into-the-mcu-using-autoencoders-an-implementation-in-keras-and-tensorflow-ab47792a042f).

 ## Structure